Avogadro/two.avogadro.cc/README.md

 ------------

 Our project uses the standard GitHub pull request process for code review and integration.
-PThe GitHub issue tracker can be used to report bugs, make feature suggestions, etc.
+The GitHub issue tracker can be used to report bugs, make feature suggestions, etc.

   [Avogadro2Logo]: https://raw.githubusercontent.com/OpenChemistry/avogadrolibs/master/docs/avogadro2_64.png "Avogadro2"